-In accordance with Government Auditing Standards, we have also issued our report dated October 26, 2017, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 18, 2018, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.

-BKD,LIP
+BKD,LLP

-Tulsa, Oklahoma October 26, 2017
+Tulsa, Oklahoma October 18, 2018

-Oklahoma State University Medical Authority Management's Discussion and Analysis Years Ended June 30, 2017 and 2016
+Oklahoma State University Medical Authority Management's Discussion and Analysis Years Ended June 30, 2018 and 2017